SIRUI125/web-api-assignment2/README.md

 A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)

  + Authentication like login and sign up
- + More new API routes, including parameterised URL.
+ + More new API routes, including parameterised URL
- + More new TMDB API routes with parameterised URL.
+ + More new TMDB API routes with parameterised URL
  + Add new favorite function to assignment
- + Almost fully React integration of GET and POST data to API.
+ + Almost fully React integration of GET and POST data from frontend
- + Simple recommend algorithm to implement a recommender.
+ + Simple recommend algorithm to implement a recommender
- + Add toprated and latest movies endpoint
+ + Add toprated and latest movies related endpoints
  + More API routes to my movies-api
  + Protect routes to some pages
  + Make use of express middleware like error handling